 The senior courses in Drama, Visual Art and Music all contribute to OP calculations and each subject offers students the ability to work individually and in groups, whilst developing critical thinking and complex reasoning skills.
 Arts education in the Senior School allows for students to create, perform and appreciate artistic works within a curriculum that is accessible, flexible and supportive of the comprehensive co-curricular Arts programme offered by the College.

-In 2016, the Arts Faculty will introduce Senior Dance as a curriculum offering for students transitiong from Year 9 into Year 10.
+Senior Dance is a curriculum offering for students transitioning from Year 9 into Year 10.

 Dance is an exciting, interactive and highly practical subject that encourages, captures and expresses students’ imagination and creativity.
 Students from Years 7-9 currently incorporate Dance into their Arts studies through a range of workshops and flexible assessment offerings, hence we are committed to offering students the ability to pursue their study of Dance into the senior phase of schooling.